Functions Development Guidelines

 , pubnub.signal()

-or the pubnub.triggerRequestFunction()
+, or pubnub.triggerRequestFunction()

 Modules/Packages for chained Functions